-- Within 5 working days from the date of submission you will be contacted via email and advised of the course of action that has been determined.
+- Within 5 business days from the date of submission you will be contacted via email and advised of the course of action that has been determined.

 - The grievance will be referred by the University to a responsible officer who will determine the most appropriate way to proceed.
 The responsible officer will review the grievance and attempt to resolve the problem

 - Within 15 business days from the date of submission the responsible officer will notify you in writing of the outcome of the first stage of the grievance process.
 They will indicate the manner of resolution or, where resolution could not be achieved, the reasons why resolution could not be achieved.
 If the responsible officer considers the grievance is frivolous, or if no grounds or evidence have been adduced to support it, the responsible officer will inform you.